We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 You can change gears using the efficient Shimano Deore 1×12-speed shifters on the handlebars of your bike.

 The Hawk Hill 1 features Shimano BR-MT201 hydraulic disc brakes that offer instant and enormous stopping power in both dusty and wet conditions.
 The front disc uses a 180mm front brake rotor and a 203mm rear brake rotor that combine to offer potent braking action whenever needed.

 Using the MultiTrac suspension system with a single pivot, you get better handling out of this bike.
 You’ll sense and respond to your terrain better as you ride up and down the trails.

 This suspension system receives a complimentary enhancement from Hawk Hill’s RockShox Recon Silver RL fork that has a travel of 130mm.
 It comes equipped with a solo air spring, and compression and rebound adjustment, keeping you in control of your bike despite bumpy terrain.

 Alongside the rear suspension is an X-Fusion O2 Pro R shock absorber that will take as much pounding as you can throw at them.

-The Marin Hawk Hill 1 also comes with a tubeless-ready Marin double-wall alloy rims with Shimano MT200B/MT400B hubs.
+The Marin Hawk Hill 1 also comes with tubeless-ready Marin double-wall alloy rims with Shimano MT200B/MT400B hubs.
 These rims fit the 27.5-inch Vee Tire Crown Gem tires.
-Not only are they strong enough to withstand enormous drops without breaking, they also ensure that you get the smoothest ride out of them.
+Not only are they strong enough to withstand enormous drops without breaking, They also ensure that you get the smoothest ride out of them.
 You’ll also suffer fewer flat tires, which goes to show the durability of this bike.

 This is the bigger, more feature-laden version of the Hawk Hill family